hansemmanuel/gcp-k8s/README.md

 **How to deploy more nodes and clusters**

+Number of worker nodes in a k8s cluster can be adjusted by adding more compute resource in terraform main.tf and editing the resource "local_file" "ansible_inventory" block and 'inventory.tmpl' file respectively.

 Some times we need to deploy more than one K8s cluster at the same time for testing something like consul service mesh across multiple k8 clusters .
 Terraform main.tf can be easily extended to achieve the same.
 An example tf file  'main_two_k8s_clusters.tf.example'   added into the repo as an example.
 In this case there will be two ansible inventory files will be created and need to run play with each of them separately .